Lessons in Hebrews

 Chapter 3

-Jesus Christ is the Apostle and High Priest over his own people (house, church) that he himself established is worthy of all glory and honour
+Jesus Christ is the Apostle and High Priest over his own people (house, church) that he himself established is worthy of all glory and honour.
+All of God's people are on probation during their time in the wilderness experience.
+Those with evil hearts of unbelief will not enter back into the Kingdom of Heaven.

 Chapter 4